corrode/corrode.github.io/content/mentorship/_index.md

     Building true intuition and writing robust systems requires deep understanding.
 </p>
 <p class="pro-section-subtitle pro-subtitle-wide">
     When we lean too heavily on AI and work on autopilot, our skills atrophy.
-We're not in control anymore; just along for the ride.
+We're not in control anymore, just along for the ride.
     The best engineers <strong>deeply understand</strong> what good code looks like: they can spot the mistakes, and refactor with confidence.
     Don't outsource your thinking.
 Regain the satisfaction of knowing exactly how and why your code works.
 </p>